linbug/linbug.github.io/_posts/2015-10-28-The-Birthday-Problem.md

 <img src="https://raw.githubusercontent.com/linbug/linbug.github.io/master/_downloads/lonely.jpg" title="Dinner for one?" style="height: 600px;margin: 0 auto;"/>

 So we know that our probabilities will range from 0 (when \\(k = 1\\)) to 1 (when \\(k >= 365\\)).
 What if the number of people at our party is between 2 and 365?
-How do we calculate the probability that there will be a shared birthday?
+How do we calculate the probability that there will be a shared birthday with an intermediate number of people?
 In this case, it's easier to first work out what is the probability that *noone* will share a birthday, and then simply take this value away from one to find the probability that at least two people will share a birthday (this rule is one of the [axioms of probability](https://onlinecourses.science.psu.edu/stat414/node/8)).

 In order to work this out, we'll use what Joe calls the [naive definition of probability](http://www.eecs.harvard.edu/~dcai/notes/stat110.pdf).
 Very simply, this is just the version of probability most people are familiar with from school: